Every planar graph with the Liouville property is amenable: Square tilings and the two crossing flows

 Suppose now \Gd\ is not uniquely absorbing.
-Then for some finite subgraph $G_0$ we have at least two absorbing components $D_1,D_2$ in $\R^2\sm G_0$.
-By elementary topological arguments, $G_0$ contains a cycle $C$ such that both the interior $I$ and the exterior $O$ of $C$ contain transient subgraphs of \Gd.
+Then for some finite subgraph $G_0$ of \Gd, we have at least two absorbing components $D_1,D_2$ in $\R^2\sm G_0$.
+By elementary topological arguments, $G_0$ contains a cycle $C$ such that both the interior $I$ and the exterior $O$ of $C$ contain transient subgraphs of \Gd, namely one of its face boundaries.

 If any of these subgraphs $I,O$ is uniquely absorbing, then we can repeat the above arguments to that subgraph to obtain the two desired flows.